How to Become a Hospital Administrator

 Hospitals are busy places full of life’s drama.
 While most people will focus on the doctors, nurses, and patients, behind the scenes, hospital administrators play an important role in keeping the hospital running smoothly.
 In fact, career opportunities for medical and health services managers, including hospital administrators, are projected to grow very rapidly over the next 10 years.

-According to the U.S. Bureau of Labor Statistics, job openings for health care managers should rise by 32% nationwide over the 2019-2029 period, potentially adding up to 133,200 new positions.
+According to the U.S. Bureau of Labor Statistics, job openings for healthcare managers should rise by 28% nationwide from 2021 to 2031, more than five times the national average for all occupations.

 If you’re interested in pursuing a career as a hospital administrator, this short guide can help you learn more about the role, its duties, and how to get started on the path to a job in the field.
 We’ll answer some frequently asked questions about the hospital administrator career path in this article, including: